 What's working well?

-- The entire corridor operates above WSDOT's congestion threshold. - Approximately 97% of surveyed pavements on the corridor are in fair or better condition.
+- The entire corridor operates above WSDOT's congestion threshold. - Approximately 98% of surveyed pavements on the corridor are in fair or better condition. - There are many multimodal opportunities available for passengers on the corridor.

 What needs to change?